-We're registered with Yoga Alliance and using their guidelines for 200 hours of training which means you can expect:
+We're registering (in process) with Yoga Alliance and using their guidelines for 200 hours of training which means you can expect us to exceed:

 Techniques, Training, and Practice (100 hrs): Learn the ins and outs of each pose and its alignment options, its benefits and contraindications, how to modify poses for all levels, and how to use props to advance our work in the pose.
 We believe that depth in the "basics" or foundations are the keys to both good teaching and developing an advanced practice.
-We'll learn the "rules" of yoga and then talk about how to intelligently break the rules and creatively sequence for peak poses, understanding key actions, and working with different populations.
+We'll learn the "rules" of yoga alignment and then talk about how to intelligently break the rules and creatively sequence for peak poses, understanding key actions, and working with different populations.

 Teaching Methodology (25 hrs): Discover the teacher already within you and develop your voice as a teacher for others.
-Build tools about how to clearly communicate in the classroom - teaching to different learning styles, clarifying verbal cues, skillfully using demonstrations, supportive hands-on-assists, and using props.
-Learn some of the different lineages in asana practice and how to teach different styles such as Align, Flow, Power, Restorative, and Yin.
-We'll practice guiding one another through sequences, teaching groups of friends, and offering community classes to the Numi network. (assists? privates?)
+Build tools about how to clearly communicate in the classroom - teaching to different learning styles and bodies, clarifying verbal cues, skillfully using demonstrations, supportive hands-on-assists, teaching private lessons, and using props.
+We'll practice guiding one another through sequences, teaching groups of friends, and offering community classes to the Numi network.

-Anatomy and Physiology (20 hrs): Dive into the muscles and bones within the pose and use these disciplines to understand what is happening at different layers within the body as we move.
+Anatomy and Physiology (20 hrs): Dive into the muscles, bones, and fascia within the pose and use these disciplines to understand what is happening at different layers within the body as we move.
 We'll come from an applied kinesiology approach to movement and biomechanics to inform what we are doing in asana and why we say what we say when we teach.